-- 29) Izzy Amador is a highly talented tattoo artist.
-She has chosen to specialize in tattoo art because of all of the following except\ - A) her tattoos are highly esteemed by tattoo lovers who are willing to pay very high prices. - B) for her, this is the most lucrative way to purchase the products that she wants to consume. - C) her opportunity cost of pursuing another career is very low. - D) she obviously has a comparative advantage in tattoo art.
+- 68) Izzy Amador is a highly talented tattoo artist.
+An economist would argue she has chosen to specialize in tattoo art for all of the following reasons, except - A) her tattoos are highly esteemed by tattoo lovers who are willing to pay very high prices. - B) for her, this is the most lucrative way to purchase the products that she wants to consume. - C) her opportunity cost of pursuing another career is very low. - D) she obviously has a comparative advantage in tattoo art.